1. Robinson’s older brother was a silver medalist at the Olympics.

 9. He starred in a Hollywood movie based on his life story.

 In 1950, Robinson became one of the big screen’s first black leading men when he starred as himself in the 1950 Hollywood film “The Jackie Robinson Story.”
-Though a it was a low-budget affair, the film performed well at the box office and Robinson received positive reviews for his performance.
+Though it was a low-budget affair, the film performed well at the box office and Robinson received positive reviews for his performance.

 10. He campaigned for Richard Nixon during the 1960 presidential election.